Combining Cyclobenzaprine and Ibuprofen: Is It Worth It?

 However, caffeine’s power shines when it’s taken with other drugs since it’s known to boost the painkilling action of other analgesics.
 That includes ibuprofen.

-Plus, in this case, you can use lower doses of the NSAID—which is always a good thing—without compromising the net analgesic effect.
+Plus, in this case, you can use lower doses of the NSAID—which is always good—without compromising the net analgesic effect.

 The main drawback here is that large amounts of caffeine can do a number on your stomach, but you probably already know that if you’re an avid coffee drinker.